-If you order online you should get a ship date well ahead of time and a either an email or phone call when the chicks ship.
-They will be fine in the mail for a few days.
-Expect a call from the Post Office very early on the day the chicks arrive.
+If you order online you should get a ship date well ahead of time and either an email or phone call when the chicks ship.
+You should expect a call from the Post Office very early on the day the chicks arrive.

 When I lived in another, less rural town I would get a call very early in the morning but where I live now I got called a little after 7 am.
-You should have the brooder set up and heated when you go to get the chicks.
+Make sure you have the brooder set up and heated when you go to get the chicks.

-I use a large black 110 gallon livestock tank for my chicks.
-It’s big enough to hold a decent number of chicks, it’s sturdy enough to last forever and it’s easy to clean.
+I use a large black 110-gallon livestock tank for my chicks.
+It’s big enough to hold a decent number of chicks, it’s sturdy enough to last forever and they’re easy to clean.

-It’s important to keep your tub in a draft free area, your chicks won’t have a mama hen to protect them!
-Tall sides will offer some protection but it’s best to keep them away from breezes if you can avoid it.
+It’s important to keep your tub in a draft-free area, your chicks won’t have a mama hen to protect them!
+Tall sides will offer some protection but it’s best to keep them away from breezes if you can avoid them.

-It also makes it really freaking hard to take pictures… It’s a pain to take off right now because the light runs through it so I’m sorry.
-Bad blogger.
+Unfortunately, they also make it really hard to take pictures… It’s a pain to take off right now because the light runs through it so I’m sorry for that.

 I took this picture before I added in the waterer or any of the food but you get the idea.

-I cut a hole in the wire, added more duct tape around the edges and then made a ‘door’ to cover the hole.
-I attached it with a zip tie and I keep a scrap of wood and the roll of duct tape on top to keep it closed.
+Hardware cloth can be pretty vicious so I added more duct tape around the cut edges, and then made a ‘door’ to cover the hole out of more hardware cloth edges in duct tape.
+I attached it with a zip tie and I keep a scrap of wood and a roll of duct tape on top to keep it closed.
 I’m a classy lady.

 A few years ago I bought an air compressor combo kit with a stapler and two nailers.
-I’ve gotten my moneys worth with the stapler alone!
-That’s how I rebuilt the chicken coop, fenced the vegetable garden (almost done there!) and built the chicken run without going crazy.
+I’ve gotten my money’s worth with the stapler alone!
+That’s how I rebuilt the chicken coop, fenced the vegetable garden, and built the chicken run without going crazy.

 ALWAYS KEEP EXTRA BULBS ON HAND